 Find an Alzheimer's Care Community »

 A shell, a husk, a hollow container—this is how the world views men and women with Alzheimer's disease.

 So influential is this perception that those who are diagnosed are soon written off as a tragically lost cause; incapable of learning, growing or forming relationships.
 Everyone buys into this image.
 The person with the disease believes it, their family believes it, society believes it, and the notion of hope becomes just another shattered memory.

 The stigma of Alzheimer's tends to silence those touched by the disease.
 But with no medical antidote to the epidemic appearing on the horizon, some are fashioning a different kind of remedy, spun from their very own, real-life stories of tragedy and triumph.

-This every day phenomenon is exemplified on the AgingCare.com caregiver forum--a place where men and women from different parts of the world come together to offer their stories and support to those who, like them, are caring for a loved one in the throes of cognitive decline.
+This every day phenomenon is exemplified in Support Groups on AgingCare.com--a place where men and women from different parts of the world come together to offer their stories and support to those who, like them, are caring for a loved one in the throes of cognitive decline.